 3. What are the safety concerns related to importation of prescription drugs and why hasn’t it been implemented before?

-Since 2000, when the MEDS Act first allowed importation subject to certain requirements, HHS Secretaries have been unable to certify an implementation plan, primarily due to safety concerns.
+Up until the Trump Administration’s final rule authorizing importation of prescription drugs from Canada, no previous HHS Secretaries have certified an implementation plan for importation, primarily due to safety concerns.
 According to the HHS taskforce report on drug importation issued in December 2004, the drug distribution network for prescription drugs in the U.S. is a “closed” system that provides the American public with multiple levels of protection against receiving unsafe or poor quality medications.
 Importation, according to the taskforce report, would create an opening in this closed system that would increase the opportunity for counterfeit, substandard, or unapproved products to enter the supply chain, introducing additional risks to American consumers.

 The report also noted some potential risks and challenges with legalizing importation, including but not limited to: the increasing difficulty of monitoring and ensuring the safety of imported drugs; the additional cost and resources needed for ensuring safety, which may reduce potential savings; the possibility that total savings would be significantly less than international price comparisons suggest; and the likelihood that there would be a reduction in research and development of new drugs.
 Furthermore, many former HHS Secretaries and FDA commissioners have voiced concerns in recent years about FDA’s ability to assure the safety, effectiveness, and quality of imported drugs.
 According to a 2017 letter to Congress signed by four former FDA commissioners: